Commercial Ceiling Lighting Buying Guide: Panels, Troffers, Recessed & Linear Fixtures

 Plenum Ratings and Return Air Considerations

 In many commercial buildings, the ceiling cavity functions as a return air plenum.
 In these environments, certain codes and jurisdictions require fixtures and materials installed above occupied space to meet plenum-related requirements.
-When applicable, plenum-compliant construction (often referenced as Chicago Plenum / CCEA) can become the deciding factor during plan review and inspection.
+When applicable, plenum-compliant construction (often referenced as Chicago Plenum / CCEA) can become a deciding factor during plan review and inspection.

 The Primary Decision Table: Match the Ceiling to the Fixture

-If you only use one tool from this guide, use this table.
-It maps ceiling types and typical mounting conditions to fixture families that consistently perform well in commercial spaces.
+This table maps ceiling types and typical mounting conditions to fixture families that consistently perform well in commercial spaces.

 | Ceiling Type | Typical Height | Best-Fit Fixture Types | Why It Works |